 When we consider those working within the NHS, we immediately think of nursing staff, doctors and other medical professionals.
 However, there are many different roles in such a huge organisation, with people employed in offices, facilities departments, maintenance, engineering and more.
 As such, there are a variety of accidents at work that can be claimed for.

 N|H|S staff can easily be exposed to the risk of injury through a lack of adequate training, faulty machines or inadequate protective equipment.
 The NHS can also be a very stressful environment, leading to claims for psychological as well as physical injuries.

 Common NHS work acccidents

 There is no single typical accident type that affects workers within the NHS, but common ones include:

-- Manual handling injuries, often to the back from lifting and moving without adequate training
+- Manual handling injuries to the back from lifting and moving patients or equipment without adequate training

 - Injuries caused by faulty equipment that has not been repaired or removed from service

 - Needlestick injuries

 What to do if you get injured working for the NHS

 As with any injury at work, it is vital that you make a report of the cause and type of injury with the employer at the earliest opportunity.